-The core courses offered in the FNU’s BSN program delve deeper into the fundamentals of nursing that will help make you more qualified to work in other areas of the healthcare industry.
+The core courses offered in the Florida National University’s BSN program delve deeper into the fundamentals of nursing that will help make you more qualified to work in other areas of the healthcare industry.

-Nursing (MSN) – This master’s program is designed to build on the bachelor’s degree.
+Nursing (MSN) Program – This master’s program is designed to build on the bachelor’s degree.
 At this level, students will have already completed a certain amount of clinical hours having enough experience to apply what they have learned toward these advanced-level courses.
 The master’s degree is most helpful for students who aspire to land a career in upper management.
-FNU’s MSN degree gives students the option to concentrate in specialties like Nurse Educator, Nurse Leadership and Management, and Family Nurse Practitioner.
+Florida National University’s MSN degree gives students the option to concentrate in specialties like Nurse Educator, Nurse Leadership and Management, and Family Nurse Practitioner.
 Each of these concentrations requires a total of 18 credit hours.
 The advanced core courses will focus on nursing theory and research, as well as health assessment, pathophysiology, and pharmacology.

 Advantages of FNU’s ADN and BSN Program

 While both the ADN and the BSN program will prepare graduates to sit for the same NCLEX-RN examination upon successful completion of the program, the ADN graduate can join the workforce sooner and in most cases pursue a shorter, more cost-effective BSN program fully online, such as the one offered at Florida National University.
-Another advantage of completing an ADN degree, becoming a licensed registered nurse, joining the workforce, and then pursuing a BSN degree, is that many healthcare organizations will even provide financial assistance to their ADN-prepared registered nurses to go back to school to pursue their BSN and beyond.
+Another advantage of completing an ADN degree program, becoming a licensed registered nurse, joining the workforce, and then pursuing a BSN degree, is that many healthcare organizations will even provide financial assistance to their ADN-prepared registered nurses to go back to school to pursue their BSN and beyond.

-View each of FNU required courses in the ADN, BSN, and MSN here.
+View each of Florida National University required courses in the ADN, BSN, and MSN here.

 Importance of Accreditation